“What supplements should I take while pregnant??” I have been asked this so many times!

 Prenatal herbal tea- this stuff is so good!
 It contains herbs specific to pregnant mothers to help with immunity (rose hips), hormones (red raspberry leaf), nausea (spearmint), and blood building (nettle leaf).
 It is great to drink this every day of your entire pregnancy.

 Prenatal vitamins.
 There are so many to choose from, and you really have to be careful about what brands you trust.
 Not all vitamins are created equal even if the labels appear the same.
-I personally use Mary Ruth Organics liquid morning multivitamin as my prenatal.
-Why?
+I personally use Mary Ruth Organics liquid prenatal + postnatal.
 It is made from whole food vitamins (not synthetic vitamins), has a full amino acid profile, and no funny business.
 No added ingredients that shouldn’t be in your body.
 Plus, it tastes good and it may be easier to get and keep down for mothers who struggle with intense nausea, as swallowing pills can often be difficult.

-In addition to the morning multivitamin, Mary Ruth Organics has a nighttime multi-mineral that is really great.
+In addition to the prenatal, Mary Ruth Organics has a nighttime multi-mineral that is really great.
 It contains minerals like calcium and magnesium that are so important for mama and baby.

 Magnesium has been found to augment over 300 functions in our body.
 For a pregnant woman, magnesium can decrease and help control things like: morning sickness, leg cramps, premature contractions of the uterus, constipation, insomnia, muscle aches, and high blood pressure.
 Magnesium may help prevent preeclampsia, a dangerous rise in blood pressure that can happen in the last half of pregnancy.

-The Mary Ruths nighttime mineral contains over 500mg of magnesium, along with other minerals and amino acids that I have come to love during this pregnancy!
+The Mary Ruths nighttime mineral contains a 500mg equivalent of magnesium, along with other minerals and amino acids that I have come to love during this pregnancy!
 It promotes a good nights rest and a nice calming feeling.
-It also tastes great and is easy to take.
-If this particular supplement doesn’t work for you, or if you need additional magnesium (think constipation or any of the symptoms listed above) I recommend taking a magnesium supplement by itself.
-Magnesium glycerinate is one of the best forms you can take orally.
+It also tastes pretty good and is easy to take.
+If this particular supplement doesn’t work for you, or if you need additional magnesium (think constipation or any of the symptoms listed above) I recommend taking a magnesium supplement by itself in addition to these.
+Magnesium glycinate is one of the best forms you can take orally.
 I personally use the one linked below from Pure Encapsulations (I get it for a discount) but Vimergy just came out with one that is cheaper!
 You can see it HERE.

 Magnesium can also be absorbed into the body by soaking in an epsom salt bath or by use of a magnesium spray on your skin.
 This helps directly with muscle aches and pain that many women get in later pregnancy.
 Soaking in an epsom salt bath three times a week can be very therapeutic.

 Lastly, supplementing with nascent iodine is very helpful.
-Adding one single drop to juice or a smoothie a few times a week can help to keep your thyroid strong during pregnancy, and also aids in the development of your babies brain.
+Adding one or two drops to juice or a smoothie daily can help to keep your thyroid strong during pregnancy, and also aids in the development of your babies brain.
 Several studies have come out in recent years acknowledging iodine deficiency in pregnant mothers and its dangers.
 It is important for your growing baby and you to get iodine.
 Many women who develop thyroid issues notice that they start during or right after pregnancy- iodine may help this.
-Remember you only need a little bit, one single drop will do!
+Remember you only need a little bit, one or two little drops will do!

 These are the main things that I take every day.
-Spirulina (a form of blue green algae), Mary Ruth’s morning multivitamin and Mary Ruth’s nighttime mineral.
-If I don’t have the nighttime mineral I take the plain magnesium.
-I do add a drop of iodine to my spirulina drink about 4 times a week.
+Spirulina (a form of blue green algae), Mary Ruth’s prenatal and nighttime mineral If I don’t have the nighttime mineral I take the plain magnesium.
+I do add a drop of iodine to my spirulina drink daily.
 There are specific things that your body may personally need in addition to this, like iron or vitamin D, and can be determined by your prenatal blood work.